© WFP/Francesca Capone

 Algeria has hosted refugees from Western Sahara since 1975 in what has become one of the world’s most protracted refugee crises.
-The Sahrawi refugees are located in five camps near the town of Tindouf in Western Algeria.
-The harsh and isolated desert environment limits opportunities for self-reliance and, as a result, the refugees depend on humanitarian assistance for their survival.
+The Sahrawi refugees live in five camps near the town of Tindouf in Western Algeria, characterized by extreme heat and very low rainfall.
+The harsh and isolated desert environment limits livelihood and economic opportunities, leaving the refugees highly dependent on humanitarian assistance.

-Despite continued negotiations, there is little sign of a durable solution to the political stalemate and camps have been the only alternative for Sahrawi refugees.
+Despite continued negotiations, the political situation remains unsolved, so refugee camps have been the only alternative for Sahrawi refugees.
 The status quo has fuelled frustration and disillusionment, especially among the young, which could lead to increased insecurity and tensions in the sub-region.

 What the World Food Programme is doing in Algeria

-WFP provides mid-morning snacks – in the form of milk, fortified biscuits and if available dates – to 40,500 children in 70 primary schools and kindergartens.
+School feedingTo encourage children to enrol in, and attend school, WFP provides daily mid-morning snacks – in the form of milk and fortified biscuits– to around 40,000 children in all 31 kindergartens, 26 primary schools, 10 intermediary schools, 10 special needs centers and five koranic schools in the camps.
 WFP also rehabilitates and constructs school kitchens and stores.